-If the fellowship training program is 48 months in duration, the total of leaves of absence must not exceed 8 weeks in each of the first three years, 6 weeks in the fourth year, or a total of 20 weeks over the four years of fellowship.
+3. Leaves of Absence Leaves of absence and vacation may be granted to Fellows by their Program Director in accordance with local policy.
+The total of leaves of absence including vacation must not exceed either 8 weeks in each of the first two years, 6 weeks in the third year, or a total of 15 weeks over the entire three years of fellowship.